minimind/dispatch-on-value-for-python/README.rst

     python -m unittest discover -s test

-Any queries and comments are welcome and can be sent to me at:
+Any queries and comments are welcome.
+Send them to:

 ian.macinnes@gmail.com